 I want to help embed it in leadership messaging, in management systems, and use it to enhance the great initiatives we already have.
 I want to help work towards the day that HOP is not called HOP, it is just “what we do.”

 I want to help make HOP our new social norm.

 Andrea Baker, The HOP Mentor

-You can listen to the Safeti Podcast with Andrea Baker via Spotify or go to the podcast page to listen directly!
+You can listen to the Safeti Podcast with Andrea Baker via the podcast page to listen directly!